geramirez/mueller-splash-pad/client/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+## Google Maps API
 This project uses [google-map-react](https://github.com/google-map-react/google-map-react).
-You'll need to use google console to generate a api key and load it using the `REACT_APP_GOOGLE_MAPS_API_KEY` environment variable.
+To avoid maps development mode, you'll need to use google console to generate an api key and load it using the `REACT_APP_GOOGLE_MAPS_API_KEY` environment variable.
+You must restrict your key to `http://localhost:3000/` in order for it to function correctly.

 ## Available Scripts